soramame21/connector-api-python-quickstart_4BME280/README.md

-# mbed-connector-python-quickstart
+# connector-api-python-quickstart_4BME280
 This is a quickstart application for the [mbed-connector-api-python](https://github.com/armmbed/mbed-connector-api-python) package.
 The goal of this application is to get the user up and running, using the mbed-connector-python package and talking to devices through mbed Device Connector in under 5 min, 5 steps or less.
-The quickstart webapp is meant to be paired with the [quickstart embedded app](https://github.com/ARMmbed/mbed-client-quickstart).
-The quickstart web app will allow the user to visualize quickstart embedded devices and interact with them.
+The quickstart webapp is meant to be paired with the [BLEClient_mbedDevConn](https://github.com/soramame21/BLEClient_mbedDevConn) and the [BLE_Server_BME280](https://github.com/soramame21/BLE_Server_BME280).
+The quickstart web app will allow the user to see measured sensor value through Device Connector.

 ### Pre-requisites
 - A [mbed connector](https://connector.mbed.com) account and have generated an [API token](https://connector.mbed.com/#accesskeys)